-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

-To help you with your search, we analyzed all health insurance plans in the state and found that in all but two counties the Care Connect Silver was the cheapest Silver policy in New Mexico.
+To help you with your search, we analyzed all health insurance plans in the state and found that in every county besides Santa Fe, the Constant Care Silver 1 was the cheapest Silver policy in New Mexico.
 This may be the most affordable Silver plan in the majority of the state, but the best plan for you will depend on where you live, your financial situation and your coverage needs.

 |Metal Tier||Cheapest Plan||Deductible||Out-of-Pocket Maximum||Monthly Cost for a 40-Year-Old|

-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

 Your monthly health insurance rates will also increase with age, regardless of a plan's metal tier.
 For example, a 40-year-old would pay 28% more on average than a 21-year-old in New Mexico for the same health coverage.
-This means a 40-year-old would pay $104 more per month on average for a Silver health plan.
+This means a 40-year-old would pay $91 more per month on average for a Silver health plan.

 This means if you have high recurring medical costs, like prescriptions, or think you may need medical care, a higher metal tier plan may be the best option for you.
 On the other hand, if you are young, healthy and have no expected medical costs — and can cover the higher cost-sharing — a lower metal tier policy may be the choice for you.

-Gold Plans: Best for High Expected Medical Costs
+Gold Plans: Best for high expected medical costs

 If you use or expect to use your insurance often, Gold plans are typically the lowest net cost, since they have smaller deductibles and copays.
 Usually, the monthly premium you can expect to pay for a Gold plan will be the highest, but the average monthly premiums on a Gold plan are actually lower than the average monthly premiums on a Silver plan in New Mexico.

-Silver Plans: Best for those with Low Income or Average Medical Costs
+Silver Plans: Best for those with low income or average medical costs